 - The licenses expire annually and the due date is different for each type of business.

-At the same time, it is important to note that not all type of business license in Mississippi is issued by the state as some are issued by the city or county.
+At the same time, it is important to note that not all type of business licenses in Mississippi are issued by the state as some are issued by the city or county.
 If you were to establish an amusement park or place of amusement in Jackson, MS, you would be required to apply for a license with the “Signs and License Division” of the City of Jackson.